What is the first thing people say about lawyers?

 Break the eDiscovery Pricing Cycle

 Here’s a dirty little secret: It’s not too much discovery that kills trials.
-It’s how that discovery is billed.
+It’s ediscovery pricing and billing practices.

 The New Jersey Law Journal published “ The Secrets of eDiscovery Pricing,” which breaks down the services that eDiscovery providers offer and why the costs tend to shock lawyers.
 Its worth reading, but the short version is that there is a lack of transparency and hidden costs that shatter litigation budgets.